astropy/astropy/docs/development/workflow/development_workflow.rst

 like ``master`` means a branch in your local copy of Astropy.
 A branch on a remote, like ``astropy`` , is labeled by that remote, ``astropy/master``.

-This duplication of names can get very confusing for maintainers when trying to merge code contributions into the official master branch, ``astropy/master``.
+This duplication of names can get very confusing when working with pull requests, especially when the official master branch, ``astropy/master``, changes due to other contibutions before your contributions are merged in.
 As a result, you should never do any work in your master branch, ``master``.
 Always work on a branch instead.

 Essential `git`_ commands